Night Sweats, Cough: Signals of Health Issues?

 You should contact your primary caregiver if any of these conditions are suspected.

 The common cold results from a viral infection of the upper respiratory tract, which consists of the nose and throat.
 The symptoms stemming from a common cold begin just a day after exposure.
 A cough and night sweats frequently occur with the common cold.
 The cough stems from mucus that drips down your nose to your throat, which results in a cough.
 When sickness occurs due to a viral infection, a fever occurs because the body’s internal temperature rises to fight the infection.
 This fever causes excessive sweating, including night sweats.
 The other cold symptoms vary but often consist of the following: sneezing, body aches, headache, sore throat, and a runny or stuffy nose.
+In some cases, fatigue and mild chills may also develop, making it difficult to carry out daily activities.
+While most people recover within a week to ten days, symptoms can linger longer in children, older adults, or those with weakened immune systems.
+It’s important to rest, stay hydrated, and monitor symptoms to ensure they do not worsen or indicate a more serious condition, and to determine if any medications are necessary.

 Emphysema occurs when the tiny air sacs of the lungs are damaged, which causes them to rupture and create large air spaces.
 This reduces the amount of oxygen in the bloodstream and causes shortness of breath.
 The shortness of breath starts slowly, barely noticeable until the trouble breathing becomes apparent even while at rest.
-Emphysema, combined with chronic bronchitis, causes chronic obstructive pulmonary disease (COPD), most commonly caused by smoking.
+Emphysema, combined with chronic bronchitis or acute bronchitis, causes chronic obstructive pulmonary disease (COPD), most commonly caused by smoking.
 COPD treatment can slow the progression of the disease but can never reverse COPD.
 Night sweats and coughing frequently occurs with advanced emphysema and COPD.

 Night sweats can make sleeping very difficult, but various external factors can relieve the symptoms.
 Lighter comforters and fans can be helpful, but the best item for night sweats is the Bedfan, which blows air under the covers and across the body.